Filana Therapeutics: Leadership

-Remi Barbier was Cassava's president, chief executive officer and chairman of the board until his abrupt July 2024 resignation, when Richard J. (Rick) Barry was named executive chairman of the board.
-A CEO search was initiated, with the outgoing CEO, Barbier, to remain employed by Cassava until September 13, 2024 in a non-executive capacity, without duties or responsibilities.
-On September 9, Cassava announced that Barry was named CEO, and Claude Nicaise, who had served on the board since 2023, was appointed chairman of the board.
+Remi Barbier was the president, chief executive officer and chairman of the board until his abrupt July 2024 resignation, when Richard J. (Rick) Barry was named executive chairman of the board.
+A CEO search was initiated, with the outgoing CEO, Barbier, to remain employed by the company until September 13, 2024, in a non-executive capacity, without duties or responsibilities.
+On September 9, Barry was named CEO, and Claude Nicaise, who had served on the board since 2023, was appointed chairman of the board.

-Lindsay Burns the senior vice president for neuroscience and Barbier's wife also resigned in 2024 following the indictment of her co-researcher Wang on charges of fraud.
+Lindsay Burns, the senior vice president for neuroscience and Barbier's wife, also resigned in 2024 following the indictment of her co-researcher Wang on charges of fraud.
 She was replaced in May 2025 by Angélique Bordey.

 Hoau-Yan Wang, a professor at City University of New York (CUNY) is a consultant who was on Cassava's advisory board.
 He is a co-author, with Burns, of many journal papers.
-The Wall Street Journal (WSJ) stated in 2021 that, along with Cassava's officers, he could receive bonuses based on Cassava's market performance; he was indicted in June 2024 for falsifying data related to Cassava's Alzheimer's drug in development, simufilam.
+The Wall Street Journal (WSJ) stated in 2021 that, along with the company's officers, he could receive bonuses based on market performance; he was indicted in June 2024 for falsifying data related to Cassava's Alzheimer's drug in development, simufilam.

 Other officers, as of July 2024, were James W. Kupiec, chief medical officer, and Eric Schoen, chief financial officer.
-In April 2025, Cassava announced that Kupiec would resign in May, and Jack Moore would become senior vice president of clinical development, responsible for developing simufilam for tuberous sclerosis-related epilepsy.
-Other senior vice presidents are: R. Christopher Cook (senior counsel), Michael Marsman (regulatory affairs), Michael Zamloot (tech operations), and George Thornton (technology).
+In April 2025, the company announced that Kupiec would resign in May, and that Jack Moore would become senior vice president of clinical development, responsible for developing simufilam for tuberous sclerosis-related epilepsy.
+Also at that time, former Senior Counsel R. Christopher Cook was named chief operating and legal officer.
+Per the Filana website in August 2026, Joseph Hulihan is chief medical officer; other senior vice presidents are Michael Zamloot (tech operations) and George Thornton (technology), with Nancy Teasdale as head of regulatory affairs.

 According to Charles Piller, writing in Science, Barbier would not specify in 2022 who were the company's 2022 scientific advisers.
 (Note: The company's SEC Form 10-K filings from 2021 state that Scientific Advisory Board members included Jeffrey Cummings, Steven Arnold, Barbara Sahakian, Trevor Robbins, and Hoau-Yan Wang.)
 Patrick Keefe wrote in The New Yorker in January 2022 that Cassava's bonus plan provides for potential cash bonuses tied to "specific valuations [of the company's stock] for twenty consecutive days".
 He added that the "full incentive scheme could exceed two hundred million dollars, and it was not pegged to F.D.A. approval or to the success of the drug—just to the share price.
 This appeared to create an incentive for the company to pump its own stock."
 The WSJ stated that, under this plan, Barbier's bonus could reach $108 million.